 In this contest, instead of competing against the Golf Pro, individual players or teams can choose to “hire” the pro to hit their drive on a very difficult hole (which could end up saving them a couple of strokes, and could be important in a heated competition).
 If prizes are rewarded at the end of the tournament based on team or individual scores, hiring the pro could be very desirable.
 Of course, the pro should have a skill for hitting long drives, and therefore charging $20 for the service makes sense.
 If your charity event doesn’t offer prizes for the best individual or team golf game, then this contest is not for you.

 Closest to the Pin and Longest Drive Contests

-There are generally two kinds of putting contests: a single or one-putt contest and a combination or 3-putt contest.
+There are generally two kinds of putting contests: a single or one-putt contest and a combination or three-putt contest.
 As the name suggests, in a single putt contest golfers get the chance to make one putt to win a prize.
-In a combination putting contest, golfers must make all three putts to win.
-Insurance can also be sold for this type of contest, if you wish to offer a large prize (which of course, allows your non-profit to charge more for the contest tickets).
+In combination putting contests, golfers must make all three putts to win.
+Putting insurance can also be sold for this type of hole in one contest if you wish to offer a large prize (which of course, allows your nonprofit to charge more for the contest tickets).

 19th Hole Contests

 There are only 18 holes played in a typical charity round of golf (unless you’re hosting a Golf Marathon which is a fabulous way to raise more money), so the 19th hole represents the golf course clubhouse.
 Here is how this contest works – the first 20 golfers (5 foursomes) or another specified number to return their completed scorecards to the clubhouse are entered into an exclusive raffle contest.
 Raffle prizes are donated by sponsors and the golf course or country club, so this is another contest that doesn’t cost your organization anything to run and allows you to raise money by selling raffle tickets.